-Are you growing your technology department this summer?
+Are you growing your technology department this year?
 You’re not alone and that means, the competition for the best talent in tech is only getting tighter.
 If your hiring strategy needs a boost in order to attract, engage and retain top tech talent, we recommend the following 5 hiring tactics that can help you grab the market’s best tech talent’s attention and build your team right now.

 Host, or attend, a Hackathon

 Schools and companies alike are hosting hackathons to solve issues, create new software and source the best and brightest tech talent.
 You may have even seen the tactic of hosting hackathons to source top tech talent from major companies such as Facebook where winners are offered a job at Facebook on the spot.
 The reason hackathons are effective and adopted by companies like Facebook is because technology departments can challenge tech individuals to finish a specific tech project within a tight timeframe.
 Tech departments can then assess the hackathon participant’s skills on the spot and under pressure, which in turn helps them identify the value of the individual would be on their team.

 Whether you have the space to host one on-site or can send a team of recruiters to a public or student-run hackathon, it’s well worth your time.
 Consider hosting a virtual hackathon to include tech pros from across the U.S. and the world.